xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

+### ACL configuration

-**Lets configure a simple ACL for matching packet length and attaching it to the interface**
+Lets us configure a simple ACL for matching packet length and attaching it to the interface

 ```
 RP/0/RP0/CPU0:N55-24#show access-lists ipv4 test-acl-v4-pkt-length